heiswayi/heiswayi.nrird.com/_posts/2018/2018-05-27-get-started-with-wix-toolset.md

 </WixLocalization>
 ```

-### Batch script for compiling the WiX project
+### Creating a batch script to compile the WiX project

-These are the WiX toolset that I used in the script below:-
+These are the WiX toolset that I used in the batch script below:

 - **heat.exe** - To automatically harvest my application files and generate a collection of `<Component>` elements and `<ComponentGroup>` that will be used in _Product.wxs_ file under `<Feature>` element.
 Output from this tool is _Product.Files.wxs_ file.
 - **candle.exe** - To generate `*.wixobj` file with some preprocessor variables.
 - **light.exe** - To compile `*.wixobj` and localization file using WiX extensions and generate `*.msi` file.

-_MakeInstaller.bat_
+File name: `MakeInstaller.bat`

+> This batch script will generate/compile three different versions of `.msi` installer package for my testing purpose.

 ```shell
 @echo off